Skip to main content Skip to search Skip to main navigation

 When can a training log come in handy?

 Year after year, you and others return to the same familiar spots, whether it’s the waters near your home club or a less frequent but annually visited venue.
-Here’s the key point: wouldn’t it be great if, during a regatta at somewhere like Füred, Keszthely, or Sopron, you could head out on the water already having some baseline knowledge of the location?
+Here’s the key point: wouldn’t it be great if, during a regatta at a place like Füred, Keszthely, or Sopron, you could head out on the water already having some baseline knowledge of the location?
 After all, it’s unrealistic to remember everything about last year’s conditions—wind directions, favored sides, etc. (Of course, there may be exceptions if a particular event went extremely well or poorly, making it memorable.)

 This is where a training log becomes invaluable for recalling those memories and insights.

 For example, there’s a ranking regatta every fall in Füred (though it used to be in spring).
 Outside of locals, the fleet only sails there for those three days—maybe five if you hold training the weekend before.
 It’s understandable that most competitors don’t gain full familiarity with Füred Bay over three or five days annually.
 So each year, you need to rethink, “What’s happening here?
 What are the local specifics?”
-If a training log had been written in previous years, you could simply review it, verify on the water, and voilà—planning your strategy becomes much easier.
+If a training log had been written in previous years, you could simply review it, verify it on the water, and voilà—planning your strategy becomes much easier.

 What should be included in a training log?

-• Date, location, wind strength, wind direction
+• Date, location, wind strength, and wind direction

 • Weather (sunny, cloudy, rainy)